 Outfit: tank top / sporty swimsuit top / swimsuit bottom / Nike shorts / water shoes

-Day Bag: sunscreen / bug spray / towel / flip flops / sunglasses / hat / wallet (passport, ship card, ID, cash, credit card, and phone)
+Day Bag: sunscreen / bug spray / towel / flip flops / sunglasses / baseball hat / wallet (passport, ship card, ID, cash, credit card, and phone) / cable lock for bag

 We started the day out by taking a tender from the ship over to the port.
 The tender process took way more time than we thought and I’d like to take just a moment to apologize to all the people waiting in line that we slipped by to grab seats!
 But, we were going to miss out tour!
 Sorry!!!